Taking a cruise to the Bahamas aboard Norwegian? Chances are high that you’ll make a stop at the cruise line’s private island — Great Stirrup Cay.

 As mentioned, you take a tender boat from the ship to Great Stirrup Cay.
 The tender then docks in a small, calm cove to let passengers off.

 When you arrive, be sure to keep your eyes peeled.
-During our visit we spotted sea turtles swimming in the cove.
+During our visit, we spotted sea turtles swimming in the cove.
 It was an amazing experience to see this sort of wildlife up close — and completely unexpected.
+They are hard to see… having polarized sunglasses can help cut through the glare in the water.

-Hit Up One of the Food Trucks on the Island
+Hit Up The Food Truck or Taco Bar on the Island

 These two spots make a great stop if you don’t want to eat the buffet that’s served or if you simply want to grab a snack.